Marc Darrow, MD.

 Although a moderate delay in surgical intervention may not produce a significant progression of osteoarthritis within the knee, it could lead to muscle wasting

-This research from 2011 was brought up to date by the 2020 pandemic.
-(4) Because of hospitals pausing elective surgeries, many people found themselves on longer medication care than originally anticipated.
+This research from 2011 was brought up again by the 2020 pandemic.
+(5) Because of hospitals pausing elective surgeries, many people found themselves on longer medication care than originally anticipated.

 “Although a moderate delay in surgical intervention may not produce a significant progression of osteoarthritis within the knee, it could lead to muscle wasting due to immobility and exacerbate comorbidities, making rehabilitation more challenging.
 Importantly, it will have an impact on comorbidities driven by osteoarthritis severity, notably decreased quality of life and depression.
 These patients with unremitting pain become increasingly susceptible to substance use disorders including opioids, alcohol, as well as prescription and illegal drugs.
 Appreciation of this downstream crisis created by delayed surgical correction requires aggressive consideration of nonsurgical, non-opiate supported interventions to reduce the morbidity associated with these delays brought upon by the currently restricted access to joint repair.”